 The Monster was by far my favorite zipline and one of the highlights of our trip.
 We flew like birds over the trees at 1,246 feet high, and apparently you can reach speeds of 95 miles-per-hour.

 After we were all ziplined out, we visited La Terraza Del Toro, the park’s on-site restaurant with gorgeous views and the best mojitos.

 Snorkeling Fun at Steps Beach

-As a surfer, my boyfriend’s not a fan of small wave days, but those are my favorite beach days because they’re perfect for other fun water activities, like snorkeling.
+As a surfer, Aaron’s not a fan of small wave days, but those are my favorite beach days because they’re perfect for other fun water activities, like snorkeling.
 We visited Steps Beach, which includes the Reserva Marina Tres Palmas — a marine reserve — for our snorkeling adventure.
 I was amazed at the beautiful life beneath the surface.
 We snorkeled above and around the coral reef on two separate days and saw a sea turtle, a barracuda, schools of blue tang, and a few other fish I couldn’t identify.
 I love nature and wildlife, and this experience made me appreciate those precious parts of our world on a much deeper (pun intended) level.

 Rope-Swinging into Waterfalls